Updated: Sep 15

-This rounded, cool-weather root vegetable has a flavor somewhere in between that of a cabbage and radish.
-Though most widely eaten for its taproot, which mellows in flavor once cooked, turnip greens can also be harvested for eating!
-Turnips are also a great source of nutrients, vitamins, and minerals.
+This rounded, cool weather root vegetable has a flavor somewhere in between that of a cabbage and radish.
+Though most widely eaten for its taproot, which mellows in flavor once cooked, turnip greens can also be enjoyed and are a great source of nutrients, vitamins, and minerals.

-To help ensure your Turnips thrives, we’ve put together this how-to video and transcript covering topics like:
+To help ensure your growing Turnips thrives, I’ve put together this how-to video and transcript.

 Glossary of turnip terms

-Before we get started, let’s learn a little bit about turnips!
+Growing turnips is easier when you know the terms, so before we get started, let’s learn a little bit about turnips terms. :)

 Plants that grow to their full size in the first year, but develop flowers in the second growing season.

 The premature production of a flowering stem before it can be harvested.
 It’s the plant’s attempt to produce seeds for reproduction before it dies.

 A straight, tapered root that grows directly downwards.
 It’s the main root from which smaller roots will grow.